12 strategies to find good employees

 What is the best time of year to post job openings to maximize visibility?

-What are the benefits of using an ATS when finding employees?
+What are the benefits of using an ATS to find employees?